 Since our UK customers are our main inspiration, we thought we’d share how some of them brand their UK Etsy stores.

 Personalised prints and greetings card maker Charlotte Bevan uses a modern, minimalist style to make sure her designs are centre stage!

-Her header features some of her favourite prints and her logo tells you everything you need to know about her brand by featuring a slogan, “Thoughtful brand and website design”.
+Her header features some of her favourite prints and her logo tells you everything you need to know about her brand by featuring a clear slogan, “Thoughtful brand and website design”.

 First of all, let’s look at descriptions and titles, since they’re the things that are going to affect where you appear in the Etsy and Google search engines.
-One of the first places to start your planning for your descriptions is Etsy’s very own ultimate guide to search.
-This guide describes how Etsy search works and tells you some key strategies for optimising your shop and where you appear in the listings.
+One of the first places to start planning your descriptions is Etsy’s very own ultimate guide to search.
+This guide describes how Etsy search works and tells you about some key strategies for optimising your shop and where you appear in the listings.